Web · SaaS

 04

-Switching between runs meant navigating back to the full list each time.
-Constant context loss.
+Multi-vehicle days broke focus.
+Switching runs meant navigating back to the full list each time.

 Affinity map, research synthesis